NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 We settled on using a computer vision and tag based approach to detect the models and terrain.
 This would utilise placing a camera above the center of the gameboard on an adjustable stand and using tags to locate the models and terrain.

 This approach was chosen for a few key reasons.
 Firstly, it is the most accessible option to the target audience.
 The only components needed are a camera, a computer, a printer and some method to position a camera above a board.
 Unlike RFID, IR or custom table methods, the average war-gamer would have access to these components.
+One intention for this project is to prove this is a viable method utilising only a phone camera and a stand.

 Secondly, it is the most flexible option.
 A tag based system does not care about the shape or colour of the models, only the tags.
 This requirement meant that machine learning approaches would not be as viable as the potential variation in models used is too high.
 If we stuck to only supporting specific, unmodified models this may potentially work, but this would place a restriction on the target audience and in a subject such as miniature wargaming where customisation is so heavily valued, this would not be a good approach.
 As well as this given the unique paint schemes each player may use this would mean an ML model would need to be either trained specifically for each players kill team or be able to use a models silhouette to identify it.
 Both of these approaches either require users to make their own datasets and train the model themselves, a time consuming and technical task, or require a model that can identify a model from its silhouette, a complex task that would require a lot of training data and wouldn't be that accurate due to potential model customisations #footnote("On a personal note, ai is not an area that I have much interest in and something which is, at the time of writing, currently all the craze.
 So doing something a bit different to the 'obvious' approach seemed interesting.").